BIM Organizational Structures 101

 In each region, there is a regional BIM director that reports to the BIM Director Global, and may have BIM specialists that assist with the development of tools, scripts, plugins, etc. for the entire region.
 The BIM Director Regional usually has a great level of independence and autonomy, with dedicated budgets, schedules, equipment and teams for the region.
 In each region, there are offices.

-A “region” is defined as a geographic area where a firm’s offices are located that share common standards and markets.
+IMPORTANT NOTE - A “region” is defined as a geographic area where a firm’s offices are located that share common standards and markets.
 Regions are usually delimited by continents (i.e. Africa), subcontinents (i.e. North America), countries (i.e. France), or regions within countries (i.e. Canada East Coast).

 In each office, there is a BIM manager and one or more BIM coordinators.
 The roles are the same as other structures discussed earlier.
 BIM specialists may assist at all levels, including the BIM Director Global, BIM Directors Regional, BIM Managers (office) and BIM coordinators (office).